ecos-wtf/website/_posts/2021-03-15-ecos-persistence-firmware.md

                                                         signature.
 {% endhighlight %}

+I did not test it yet with a backdoored bootloader image, but I'll make sure to edit this post when I do.

 ## Conclusion

 Over the course of this article, we learned how to unpack, implant, and repack a Broadcom eCos firmware file.
-We then explored ways of running our malicious firmware file, loading over TFTP and running on RAM for debugging purposes, and writing to NAND flash for persistence.
+We then explored ways of running our malicious firmware file: loading over TFTP and running on RAM for debugging purposes, and writing to NAND flash for persistence.

 We therefore proved our initial hypothesis that said "and leave a persistent backdoor allowing direct remote access to the network".

-As always, if you have any question feel free to contact me via [Twitter](https://twitter.com) or [email](mailto:quentin@ecos.wtf).
+As always, if you have any question feel free to contact me via [Twitter](https://twitter.com/qkaiser) or [email](mailto:quentin@ecos.wtf).